Dhvanittt/C-projects/README.md

 # C-projects
-Steps to play the game :
+Overview of the game :

 >> run the code
 >> the system will generate a random number and you have to guess it right!